John Leggott College: Sixth form college

-The Sixth Form College was established in September 1968 due to a reorganisation of education in Scunthorpe.
-It is commonly known as JLC and now has more than 1600 students.
-In 1971 there were 500 sixth formers, and by 1973 it was run by the Borough of Scunthorpe Education Committee, in April 1974 run by the Scunthorpe Division of Humberside Education Committee, and in April 1996 by North Lincolnshire.
-On 30 November 2010 a number of students from the college participated in the nationwide 2010 UK student protests against the rise in University Tuition Fees.
-In 2010 John Leggott principal Nic Dakin retired from his role to represent the Scunthorpe constituency for the Labour Party.
+On 30 November 2010 a number of students from the college participated in the nationwide 2010 UK student protests against the rise in university tuition fees.
+In 2010, John Leggott principal Nic Dakin retired from his role to represent the Scunthorpe constituency for the Labour Party.
 David Vasse succeeded him as principal in 2010, to be replaced in 2016 by new principal Leon Riley.